 Solo is essentially a tricycle with two wheels in front and one at the back.
 The design is wholly futuristic, although we have to admit that it’s not novel.
 Some modern electric vehicles have explored the idea because it makes it possible to maintain the shape and stability of a car while occupying much less space.
 Beyond aesthetics, however, Solo boasts numerous features that promise to make it appealing to everyone.

 According to the manufacturers, driving Solo ensures you do not sacrifice performance when you give up gas.
-The vehicle boasts incredible acceleration, achieving 0 to 60 mph in 10 seconds.
+The vehicle boasts incredible acceleration, achieving 0 to 60 mph in less than 12 seconds.
 Its top speed of 80 mph also renders it fast enough to take you around the city, and its smaller size makes getting a suitable parking space less stressful.
 When you consider the fact that your environmental footprint would be next to zero while enjoying all these advantages, you’ll agree that Solo has what it takes to become the new face of mobility.

 The ideal low-maintenance vehicle